Paid User Acquisition: Are Non-transparent Channels Harming Your Growth?

 Paid User Acquisition: The Three Platforms

 AdNetworks – Those are AdTech companies with their SDK (a piece of code to show ads) in various mobile apps in different countries and verticals.
 The most commonly used AdNetworks (probably the safest) are video networks, such as Applovin, Vungle, AdColony, Unity, and Mintegral.
-These act somehow to the same level as the Facebook Audience Networks, the only difference being that these show mainly video interstitial and rewarded video ads.
+These act somehow to the same level as the Facebook Audience Networks, the only difference being that these show mainly video interstitials and rewarded video ads.
 Despite being safe, sometimes, we come across stories that make us question the value that they could bring to our media mix.

 DSP or Demand Side Platforms – These platforms allow us to buy programmatically on different Ad Exchanges.
 DSP, as a term, has become widely used in the past few years.
 So much so that most players today in our industry (without an SDK) claim to have a DSP for programmatic advertising.
 However, we need to be careful as most companies claim to have proprietary technology while using a 3rd party one.

 This is not necessarily a bad thing, but it certainly doesn’t help create a sense of trust when the first claim they make is not entirely true.
 Normally, DSPs offer either a managed or self-serve option and should, in theory, give us full control and visibility on placements and bids.
-When this doesn’t happen, we should question whether a DSP is really used for acquisition or it is just a way to disguise other types of traffic.
+When this doesn’t happen, we should question whether a DSP is used for acquisition or it is just a way to disguise other types of traffic.

 Affiliate Networks – These are companies that use other affiliates to buy traffic.
 They usually have no technology whatsoever and offer zero visibility on what they are doing and where they buy from.
 Because “affiliate” as a term has taken a very bad connotation, nowadays, these companies tend to refer to themselves as simply networks or (even worse) agencies to fool advertisers and app developers.